vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 `SequenceProgram` records semantic source commands, program profile/configuration, and playback defaults.
 It is the stable parsed form of a sequence.

-Each semantic command stores its format-local kind, typed operands, source provenance, and decode flow.
+Each semantic command stores its opcode, named operands, source provenance, and decode flow.
 The `AddressIndex` lets the VM resolve runtime control flow by source addresses instead of assuming vector order is execution order.
 Byte pools exist only for legacy dialects.

-### 21.12 `RecordReader` and legacy `VmCommandCursor`
+### 21.12 `SemanticCommandDecoder`, `RecordReader`, and legacy `VmCommandCursor`

 `RecordReader` is the small imperative checked reader for one source record.
-It owns sequential cursor bounds, exact field ranges, captured field metadata, and truncation diagnostics without introducing a schema language. `CommandSourceMap` performs automatic projection for semantic commands; ordinary records can reuse the reader's captured fields when building their one durable annotation.
+It owns sequential cursor bounds, exact field ranges, captured field metadata, and truncation diagnostics without introducing a schema language. `SemanticCommandDecoder` adds the narrow command-authoring conveniences for named operands, raw/resolved values, and discovery flow. `CommandSourceMap` performs automatic projection; ordinary records can reuse the reader's captured fields when building their one durable annotation.

 `VmCommandCursor` remains the two-phase compatibility surface for unmigrated sequence dialects.
 It should not be used for new semantic implementations because render-phase cursors can reparse stored command bytes.